 The Ministry still prefers the refinancing of foreign currency debts by issuing the new issue of foreign currency government bonds on domestic market under Czech law in the case of cost-effective conditions.
-For this reason, the Ministry intends to build on last year's successful pilot issue of this new type of government bond maturing in 2021 with a total outstanding value of EUR 1.0 billion in successive sales, and plans to issue a new issue of a government zero-coupon EUR-bond with a maturity of 5 to 10 years.
+For this reason, the Ministry intends to build on last year's issue of the government EURbond maturing in 2027 by issuing new tranche.

-In the event of deteriorating conditions on domestic financial market and high volatility, the Ministry retains the possibility of a flexible reaction in the form of issuance on foreign markets under foreign law, or in the form of a private placement to selected investors.
+In case of deteriorating conditions on domestic financial market and high volatility, the Ministry retains the possibility of a flexible reaction in the form of issuance on foreign markets under foreign law, or in the form of a private placement to selected investors.
 The implementation of the syndicated issue of medium-term and long-term government bonds under foreign law will depend primarily on the current market situation.
-The condition is lower interest costs associated with the issue of government bonds on foreign market compared to a similar issue of government bonds on domestic market after taking into account all other additional costs in the form of fees for senior managers of the issue, creation of necessary documentation and other related activities.
+The condition is lower interest costs associated with the issue of government bonds on foreign market compared to a similar issue of government bonds on domestic market after taking into account all other additional costs in the form of fees for lead managers of the issue, creation of necessary documentation and other related activities.
 The specific method will be decided in such a way as to minimize the costs and financial risks associated with borrowing operations in accordance with the set targets, limits and risk parameters of the debt portfolio.